Sharpness-Aware Data Poisoning Attack: Introduction

 Many poisoning attacks in Deep Neural Networks (DNNs) face a common obstacle that limits their effectiveness, which is the uncertainty of the re-training process after the injection of poisoning samples.
 This challenge is also highlighted in previous studies such as ~\citep{schwarzschild2021just, zhu2019transferable, huang2020metapoison, geiping2020witches}.
-In particular, most existing methods (as reviewed in Section~\ref{sec:related} and Appendix~\ref{app: review}) generate poisoning samples based on the effect of only one victim model~\citep{shafahi2018poison, souri2022sleeper} or several victim models ~\citep{huang2020metapoison, geiping2020witches}.
-However, during the re-training stage, the poisoned model may converge to a different point due to the uncertainty of the training process, such as model initialization and hyperparameter selection.
+In particular, most existing methods (as reviewed in Section~\ref{sec:related} and Appendix~\ref{app: review}) generate poisoning samples based on the effect of only one victim model~\citep{shafahi2018poison, souri2022sleeper}.
+However, on the poisoned dataset, the re-trained model may converge to a very different point due to the re-training uncertainty, such as training algorithm, model initialization and model architectures.
 As a consequence, the injected poisoning samples could lose their efficacy and the poisoning effect is compromised.
-In fact, if we consider the poisoning attacks as general bilevel optimization problems~\citep{bard2013practical, colson2007overview} (Eq.~\ref{eq: general poison} in Section~\ref{sec:definition}), poisoning problems in DNNs can be categorized as ``multiple inner minima'' bilevel optimization problems~\citep{sow2022primaldual, liu2020generic, li2020improved}.
+To overcome this difficulty, recent methods~\citep{geiping2020witches,huang2020metapoison} have introduced the \textit{Ensemble and Re-initialization (E\&R) Strategy:} which proposes to optimize the average poisoning effect of multiple models with various model-architectures and initializations.
+However, this method tends to be computationally inefficient~\citep{huang2020metapoison}.
+In general, if we consider the poisoning attacks as general bilevel optimization problems~\citep{bard2013practical, colson2007overview} (Eq.~\ref{eq: general poison} in Section~\ref{sec:definition}), poisoning problems in DNNs can be categorized as ``multiple inner minima'' bilevel optimization problems~\citep{sow2022primaldual, liu2020generic, li2020improved}.
 Prior works~\citep{sow2022primaldual, li2020improved, liu2020generic, liu2021towards} have demonstrated the theoretical difficulty and complexity of solving ``multiple inner minima'' problems.
-Among them, the work~\citep{liu2020generic} points out that simply applying substitute solvers in ``single inner minima'' problems, which is the strategy followed by many poisoning attacks, is prone to fail.
-These theoretical studies can also explain the insufficient effectiveness of many currently existing poisoning attacks.